Festival and programmeLectures (in German) Save money with our Festival Package Festival Concerts at a Glance

 Supporting Programme with Lectures

-On the afternoon of both Saturdays, in cooperation with State Institute for Music Research (SIM), a supporting programme with lectures will accompany the festival thematically in the Curt-Sachs-Saal of the Musical Instrument Museum.
+On the afternoon of both Saturdays, in cooperation with State Institute for Music Research (SIM), a supporting programme with lectures will accompany the festival thematically in the Curt-Sachs-Saal of the Musical Instrument Museum (in German).

 Employees of the Institute of Music Physiology and Musicians‘ Medicine in Hanover – Prof. Dr. Eckart Altenmüller (music physiologist, musicians’ doctor, flutist, institute director), Prof. Dr. med.
 André Lee (neurologist, musicians’ doctor) and Dr. Daniel S. Scholz (psychologist, psychotherapist, jazz musician) – will deal on 25 March from 4 to 7 pm with pain and fear when making music, as well as music-making as an art of interconnectedness from musicians’ perspective.